Takefue - a luxury ryokan in Kyushu, Japan23 Feb 2020

 The quality of the local food materials and ingredients was top-notch, so was the presentation, but the cooking itself was average in my opinion.
 It was quite a big meal, and the kind of dishes was various and creative.
 You could also order extra drinks at a reasonable price.

-Japanese BBQ was the entrée of the dinner that night, and it was excellent - thanks to the fresh Kumamoto Wagyu (I forgot to take a photo).
+Japanese BBQ was the entrée of the dinner that night, and it was excellent - thanks to the fresh Kumamoto Wagyu they used (I forgot to take a photo).
 Kumamoto also has a reputation for horse meat, which Takefue offered too - it was surprisingly good!
 The dessert was quite nice as well.

 The Japanese style breakfast was very rich, but it probably looked more delicious in the photo than it actually was.